When is the best time to visit Morocco?

 July and August are the hottest months in Morocco so are not the ideal months to visit; however, they should not be ruled out.
 If you’re looking to escape the unpredictable US summer then this is a great time to visit.
 Coinciding with the school vacations makes this a popular time for families; as such, many hotels and riads do get booked up in advance, particularly those with swimming pools.

-Daytime temperatures can reach the mid-40°Cs, so exploring and sightseeing is best done in the morning or evening, making this is a good time to combine activities and relaxation.
+Daytime temperatures can reach over 110°F, so exploring and sightseeing is best done in the morning or evening, making this is a good time to combine activities and relaxation.
 This is also a great time to visit the Atlantic coast, which at other times of year can feel on the chilly side.